Open Source vs Closed LLMs: Choosing the Right Model in 2026

 Fully permissiveMITDeepSeek R1, Phi-4None

-Conditionally permissiveLlama CommunityLlama 4, Llama 3.x700M MAU limit, attribution required, acceptable use policy
+Conditionally permissiveLlama CommunityLlama 4, Llama 3.x700M MAU limit, attribution required

 For enterprise deployments, this spectrum matters enormously.
-A company building a product on Llama 4 faces different legal exposure than one building on Qwen 3 — even though both are commonly called "open source."
+A company building on Llama 4 faces different legal exposure than one building on Qwen 3.5, even though both are commonly called "open source."
+If you're building a product where licensing risk is a concern, stick with MIT or Apache 2.0 models.

-The decision to self-host an open model vs calling a closed API is fundamentally an economic calculation.
-The math has shifted dramatically in favor of self-hosting at scale.
+The decision to self-host an open model versus calling a closed API is fundamentally an economic calculation.
+The math has shifted dramatically in favor of self-hosting at scale, but the full picture includes costs most teams underestimate.

 ApproachMonthly CostAnnual Cost